Kriechmayr edges Odermatt in shortened Val Gardena downhill - WHIZ News

 “Now I have to rethink again,” he said.

-Aleksander Aamodt Kilde, who won the opening two downhills of the season, placed fifth, 0.26.
+Aleksander Aamodt Kilde, who won the opening two downhills of the season, placed fifth in 0.26.
 He pointed to starting from the lower super-G start as the reason for the tight margins.

 “Today, if you’re not bringing speed the whole way then you’re out,” Kilde said.
 “That was my case.
 I didn’t really bring the speed on the bottom part and then no chance.”